‘Game Of Thrones’ Spoilers: Will Dead Characters Be Brought Back To Life?

 First, according to Mashable‘s latest round of Game of Thrones spoilers, the season coming up will be much shorter than the seasons of the past.
 Whereas previous seasons have had twelve episodes, this season of the hit HBO show will only have 10 episodes.

 The creators of the show have promised to deliver a lot in less episodes.
-The outlet spoke with Alfie Allen, who plays Theon Greyjoy, and he confirmed that this season will be everything the fans have come to expect, and more.
+The outlet spoke with Alfie Allen, who plays Theon Greyjoy, and he confirmed that this season would be everything the fans have come to expect and more.

 “It’s gonna be a crazy season.
 It’s definitely going to blow a lot of people’s minds.
 It’s still the same running theme; characters that haven’t crossed each other’s paths before will do, and they’re gonna take it even further this time.
 People have loyalties that they have to examine.”